Employers: Does Your ACA Coverage Meet the Requirements?

 When determining if a standard-feature plan will give workers the minimum value, employers can use an HHS-developed minimum value calculator.
 If the plan includes features that are nonstandard, an actuarial certification must be obtained for the nonstandard features.
 Federal guidance explains which safe harbor plans will guarantee an employer is satisfying minimum value.

-From assisting with ACA compliance to full-service accounting for small and medium-sized businesses, count on the professionals at W. Cotton Mather.
+From assisting with ACA compliance to full-service accounting for small and medium-sized businesses, count on the professionals at Cotton Mather Accounting Group.
 Call us in Pittsburgh at (412) 931-1617.